Rosuav/StilleBot/templates/help.md

 #### Raid finder

-When you look for some streamer to raid at the end of your own stream, StilleBot can help you [find a suitable target](/raidfinder).
+When you look for some streamer to raid at the end of your own stream, Mustard Mine can help you [find a suitable target](/raidfinder).
 Based on factors such as similarity of viewer count, category, and tags, the bot will organize your follow list into a series of recommendations.
 You can then eyeball all the channels, see who you want to raid,